wetneb/openrefine-wikibase/README.md

 This is a new reconciliation interface, with the following features:
-* Matching columns with Wikidata properties, to improve the fuzzy matching score
+* Matching columns with Wikidata properties, to improve the fuzzy matching score ;
-* Relatively fast thanks to redis caching at various places, and few calls to the Wikidata API and SPARQL endpoint
+* Optimized for speed with redis caching at various places, API calls kept to the minimum ;
+* Autocomplete for properties and items.

 TODO:
 * Better scoring
-* Suggest API
 * Label language selection
 * Support for other modes of type matching
 * Updating the OpenRefine sources to use this interface by default
 * Docs
+* More expressive properties

 MIT license.